A Nassau foreclosure prevention clinic for homeowners is on its way to sounding more like the United Nations.

 Even for people whose native language is English, it's hard enough understanding the language of mortgages and foreclosures.

 The next one is from 3 to 6 p.m.
-April 14 at the bar's Mineola headquarters, 15th and West streets.
-Contact the bar at 516-747-4070 for details and appointments.
+April 14 at the bar association Mineola headquarters, 15th and West streets.
+Contact the bar association at 516-747-4070 for details and appointments.

 Homeowners can get free, one-on-one advice at the clinic from volunteer attorneys, including bankruptcy specialists; county housing officials, nonprofit housing counselors and credit counselors.